ServInt: Social media outreach

 On July 7, 2009, competitor Rackspace experienced the first in a series of outages that caused a firestorm across the web.
 On July 8, ServInt's CEO, Reed Caldwell, posted a defense of Rackspace's handling of the outages on the ServInt Source, the company's corporate blog.
 The defense was a response to what Caldwell felt was "disingenuous poaching" on the part of a rival webhost, OnlineTech.
 Though the host was not mentioned by name in the post, the backlash was tangible, and OnlineTech's CEO Yan Ness issued a personal response.

 ServInt's use of social media and focus on ethical competition was widely acknowledged as a boon for the company.
 Author and social media blogger Shel Israel referred to Caldwell's message as "lethal generosity".
 The incident also spurred an ongoing conversation about the validity and ethics behind "rescue" marketing.

 Services and partners

 ServInt's primary services provide clients with managed virtual private servers, dedicated web hosting services, and open proxies.
 The company partners with several organizations to deliver additional products, including Jelastic, MySQL, Apache, Symantec, and WordPress.
 ServInt was the first web host to launch a Jelastic Platform-as-a-Service cloud offering.

 Locations

-ServInt's corporate offices are located in Reston, Virginia, just outside the District of Columbia.
-It maintains two US-based CoreSite data centers in Northern Virginia 12100 Sunrise Valley Dr, Reston, VA 20191, one in Los Angeles, California 624 S Grand Ave.
+ServInt's corporate offices were located in Reston, Virginia, just outside the District of Columbia.
+It maintained two US-based CoreSite data centers in Northern Virginia 12100 Sunrise Valley Dr, Reston, VA 20191, one in Los Angeles, California 624 S Grand Ave.
 Suite 110 Los Angeles, CA 90017.
 Most of these data centers are leased via CoreSite.

 In June 2012, ServInt opened an international data center in Amsterdam.
-Its opening was the second major expansion, after opening their LA data center, and it represents their first data center presence outside of North America.
+Its opening was the second major expansion after opening their LA data center, and it represents their first data center presence outside of North America.